emeans24/CS180Project5/README.md

 Tests for MessageClientGUI

+    MessageClientGUI is what appears when someone wants to send a message to another user.
+This GUI calls message client, chat message, and messageServer(GUI) in order to succesfully run.

     GUI Test 1 for append() method
         Although the append() method deals solely
         with GUI operations, we chose to test it